BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
-_AureliumSkills, Brewery, Citizens, DecentHolograms, Denizen, EffectLib, FakeBlock, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, ProSkillAPI, Skript, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._
+_AureliumSkills, Brewery, Citizens, DecentHolograms, Denizen, EffectLib, FakeBlock, Heroes, HolographicDisplays, JobsReborn, LuckPerms, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, ProSkillAPI, Skript, RedisChat, Vault, WorldEdit, FastAsyncWorldEdit and WorldGuard._

 ## Provided by other plugins
 Some plugins also hook into BetonQuest and provide support by themselves: